vectorstack-ai/vectorstackai-python/docs/embeddings/quickstart.md

 The document with the highest similarity score corresponds to the most relevant match for the query.

-## **5. Batching**
+## **5. Batch Size Limits**
-It is recommended to generate embeddings by batching multiple texts at once (as shown in the examples above).
+For optimal performance, it is recommended to generate embeddings by batching multiple texts at once (as shown in the examples above).
-However, there is a limit to the number of texts you can embed in a single request.
+Batching helps reduce the number of API calls and improves throughput.

 !!!
-Note "Batch Limits"
+Warning "Batch Size Limits"
+    There are limits to the number of texts you can embed in a single request:

-    - `vstackai-law-1`: 64 texts (i.e. `batch_size`)
+    - `vstackai-law-1`: Maximum of 64 texts per batch

 ## **6. Conclusion**
 This concludes the quickstart guide.
 You can now use the VectorStackAI Embeddings service to generate embeddings for your documents and queries.